-The Commission for Children with Special Health Care Needs can provide the following types of services for children with special health care needs:
+The Office for Children with Special Health Care Needs can provide the following types of services for children with special health care needs:

-- On-site at CCSHCN offices in 11 locations
+- On-site at OCSHCN offices in 11 locations

 - Satellite clinics in physician offices and other settings

 - Office visits

 - Care Coordination